-The HITECH Act additionally includes new, daunting breach notifications, which govern business associate actions in the event of unauthorized PHI disclosure.
-Importantly, these notifications to impacted individuals and the Federal Trade Commission only are required in the event of breaches that occur with "unsecured" PHI.
-157 PHI that is "secured" in one of the ways specified by HITECH should ease concerns over breach notification.
-HITECH contemplates "securing" of PHI by either encryption or destruction, the definition of which law firms would be prudent to take note and apply to reduce potential liability.
-158
+The HITECH Act includes new, daunting breach notifications.
+The first thing to know is that they only apply to breaches that occur to "unsecured" PHI.157 PHI that is "secured" in one of the ways specified by HITECH should ease concerns over breach notification.
+HITECH contemplates "securing" of PHI by either encryption or destruction, the definition of which law firms would be prudent to take note.158